argibson02/Quiz-App/README.md

 - Thanks to Jerome, Manuel, Cheng, and Daniel for instructing the UCB Coding Bootcamp.
 - Thanks to Eric Meyer for the [CSS reset file](https://meyerweb.com/eric/tools/css/reset/).
+- Thanks to Jim Davis for creating Garfield.